Ekleog/kannader/book/src/security.md

 - amusingly, the ability to drop privilege requires root too.
-  (to employ privilege separation techniques, e.g. spawn child processes and set their UID and GID to a non-privileged user root or `CAP_SETUID` and `CAP_SETGID` capabilities are needed)
+  (to employ privilege separation techniques, e.g. spawn child processes and set their UID and GID to a non-privileged user, root or `CAP_SETUID` and `CAP_SETGID` capabilities are needed)